Tired, Overworked Drivers

 - Traumatic brain injuries

-One may assume that only the driver can be held responsible for a trucking accident, but this is a common misconception.
-In reality, there are a number of parties that are responsible for a truck, and therefore several parties who may be held liable in the event of an accident, for example:
+Some assume that only the driver can be held responsible for a trucking accident, but this is a common misconception.
+Instead, there are a number of parties that are responsible for a truck.
+Therefore, several parties may be held liable in the event of an accident:

-- Truck driver: One of the most commonly liable parties because they are in direct control of their vehicle, truck drivers are the first to be considered in a truck accident claim.
+- Truck driver: Because they are in direct control of their vehicle, truck drivers are the first to be considered in a truck accident claim.

-- Truck manufacturer: If the truck was defective in such a way that it leads to an accident, the manufacturer can be held responsible.
+- Truck manufacturer: If the truck was defective in such a way that it led to an accident, the manufacturer can be held responsible.

-- Cargo company: If improper loading was the cause of the accident, then the cargo company which loaded the truck may be held liable.
+- Cargo company: If improper loading was the cause of the accident, then the company that loaded the cargo may be held liable.

-- Truck owner: If the owner of the truck does not keep it in proper working condition, they may be held responsible.
+- Truck owner: If the owner of the truck did not keep it in proper working condition, they may be held responsible.

 - Large truck parts manufacturer: Every truck is made up of many different parts, and if one of these crucial parts fails to function properly, the manufacturer may be at fault.